devbxtzz/bodabee_landing/README.md

-# GRO SHOP
+# Bodabee

 A React landing page for a grocery mobile app.

-You can visit the live Demo on https://gro-shop-60090.web.app/.
+You can visit the live Demo on https://bodabe.vercel.app/.

 ## Tech Stack